jim-schwoebel/allie/README.md

   --i=class_, --class=class_
                         specify the class that you wish to annotate (e.g.
                         'male')
-  --a=ldir, --adir=ldir
-                        the directory full of files to annotate (e.g.
-                        '/Users/jim/desktop/allie/train_dir/males/')
-  --l=ldir, --ldir=ldir
-                        the directory full of files to make model predictions;
-                        if not here will default to ./load_dir (e.g.
-                        '/Users/jim/desktop/allie/load_dir/newfiles/')
   --t1=tdir1, --tdir1=tdir1
                         the directory in the ./train_dir that represent the folders of files that the transform API will operate